fredclausen/ansible-adsb/README.md

 ### Install the Workloads

 We have one more setting to take a look at.
-Most likely, unless you want to set up the Misc workloads (not covered in this guide), ensure `install_misc_services` is set to false and `install_misc_services` is set to true.
+Most likely, unless you want to set up the Misc workloads (not covered in this guide...if you've made it this far and end up with ADSB stuff working the "Fun" stuff should be easy!), ensure `install_misc_services` is set to false and `install_adsb_services` is set to true.

 And now, let us install the workloads.
 Issue the following command in your terminal.